tj/axon/Readme.md

-# Super Sockets
+# Axon

-  Super Sockets is a message-oriented socket library for node.js heavily inspired by zeromq.
+  Axon is a message-oriented socket library for node.js heavily inspired by zeromq.

 ## Installation

-    $ npm install super-sockets
+    $ npm install axon

 ## Features